 Multidisciplinary / Literature /Thematic Units ~ Introduction: A big part of the first day in my classroom is introducing the theme for the year.
 I’ve explained in a previous post why I always show the POWERS OF TEN video.
 It ties to every theme and starts the year off with awe.
 This would be easy to do virtually as well.

 If you’re doing a novel study, you could introduce the book and maybe read a portion aloud.
 I usually also introduced or reviewed Greek/Latin root studies with this slide show ($1.00- TPT) or the extra activities described here.
 Another option would be to include some lessons that involve wordplay (see “More Pun and Games: A Little Language Levity” or “Pun and Games“).
-In 4th, I’d introduce the poem “The Blind Men and the Elephant” which is rich with vocabulary and can lead into fantastic dialogues about multiples perspectives and DaVinci’s quote “All our knowledge has its origins in our perceptions.”
+In 4th, I’d introduce the poem “The Blind Men and the Elephant” which is rich with vocabulary and can lead into fantastic dialogues about multiple perspectives and DaVinci’s quote “All our knowledge has its origins in our perceptions.”
 I’ve also put together a slide show presentation of the “Mystery of Me” mini-project my 4th graders do.

 The hands-on and group activities I normally used to introduce the themes of our units definitely would have to be adapted.
 With 3rd, the electric circuit activity described here for introducing the SYSTEMS theme would probably be possible if you’re in-person or you could demonstrate it virtually, eliciting ideas from students.
 In 4th, I always presented One-Minute Mysteries (affiliate link) as a fun first-day activity, even though the MYSTERIES theme goes into way more depth.
 I usually set out scenarios at stations, and students moved in groups from table to table, writing as many possibilities for the story as they could in the time given.
 Obviously, the stories can’t be presented this way, but it could be fun to put students in virtual breakout rooms to discuss their ideas before revealing hints and solutions.
 I often used Google Classroom “groups” even in the classroom when I wanted students to silently communicate!
 In 5th grade, I think I would still do the lesson described here to introduce the IMPACT theme or this Invention Impact activity.
 (NOTE: Read more about the thematic studies here).